 In 2019, households in Vorarlberg recorded the highest disposable income per capita at €25 200, ahead of Lower Austria at €25 100.
 Burgenland had the third highest disposable income per capita at €24 800.
 Salzburg and Upper Austria were also above the Austrian average of €24 000, while Styria and Tyrol were slightly below it.
 Disposable income per capita was also below the average in Carinthia.
 Households in Vienna had the lowest per capita income at €22 500.

 Regional differences in disposable income per capita are rather low in Austria.

-The primary income (balance of the allocation of primary income account) of households is the income received by households as employment and property income due to their participation in the production process.
-On the resources side the allocation of primary income account comprises operating surplus/mixed income, compensation of employees and property income.
-The uses side is composed of (paid) property income.
+The primary income (balancing item of the primary distribution of income account) is the income received by households due to their participation in the production process.
+The primary distribution of income account comprises operating surplus/mixed income, compensation of employees and property income.

 The secondary distribution of income account reflects the redistribution of (primary) income through monetary transfers (income and property taxes, social contributions, social benefits other than social benefits in kind, other current transfers).
 The balancing item of the secondary distribution of income account of the household sector is the disposable income.